PSFCPlasmaTools/eqtools/README.md

 - matplotlib: Optional, needed to produce plot of flux surfaces.
 - MDSplus: Optional, needed to use data stored in MDSplus trees.

+All of these should be available via pip (and should be installed automatically if you run `pip install eqtools` as described in the next section).
+If you wish to build in place, you may first need to run:

+    pip install numpy scipy f2py matplotlib

 Installation
 ------------